A little history of Les Bruneaux castle

 The first lords were the Berchoux in the 13th century, with Jean de Berchoux, lord of Bruneaux.
 But the construction of a little fortress dates back to the 15th century.
 At the end of the 16th century, the castle fell to the Ensemet: when the last member of the family died out, the estate fell by marriage to Jean-Baptiste Michel de Charpin, lord of Feugerolles, in 1753.

 In 1967, whoa, amazement!
 The family was expropriated.
 The village wanted to raze the castle in order to raise modern houses... made by famous architect Le Corbusier!
-Yes...
-Because this one already raised the church in Firminy...
+This one already raised the church in Firminy...
 But people organized a petition, because they wanted to save the castle.

-Finally, 2 years later, they came to an arrangement: the Historic Society of Firminy will restore the castle, in order to transform it into a heritage centre: the reconstruction of a forge, because in the area, they used to extract coal!
-We also visit the chapel, the vaulted kitchen, Louis-Alexandre de Charpin’s small room... and the formal garden with its vegetable plot.
+Finally, 2 years later, they came to an arrangement: the Historic Society of Firminy would restore the castle, in order to transform it into a heritage centre.